 Probably the most installed WordPress plugin of all time (made by an independent company), Yoast SEO is indispensable among the best blogging tools.

-Whether you run a personal blog or work in marketing and SEO for a company that outsources the management of their corporate blog to you, Yoast SEO is a powerful free plugin that was designed to make your blog as user-friendly as possible. for search engines.
+Whether you run a personal blog or work in marketing and SEO for a company that entrusts you with the management of its corporate blog, Yoast SEO is a powerful free plugin that has been designed to make your blog as search engine friendly as possible.

-After installing the plugin, you will immediately see mini-SEO tools in the dashboard at the bottom of each blog post once you are in edit mode.
-All you have to do is enter your focus keywordphrase (target keyword you want the article to rank for in organic search), and the plugin will give you a detailed analysis of how to write a better headline, a meta description, as well as recommendations on the number of links your article should contain, the number of times your keyword should be mentioned, the length of the article and more.
+After installing the plugin, you'll immediately see mini-SEO tools in the dashboard at the bottom of each blog post once you're in edit mode.
+All you have to do is enter your focus keyword (the target keyword you want the article to rank for in organic search), and the plugin will give you a detailed analysis of how to write a better title, a meta description, as well as recommendations on the number of links your article should contain, the number of times your keyword should be mentioned, the length of the article and more.

-If I had to use just one of these tools on my site today, I would choose Yoast SEO.
+If I had to use only one of these tools on my site today, I would choose Yoast SEO.

 6. Buzzsumo